oscar-bender-stone/honors-thesis/source/template/ams-article.typ

   show figure.where(kind: "definition"): it => block(spacing: 11.5pt, {
     theorem-supplement(it)
     [ ]
-    it.body
-  })
+    it.body // Pass body directly, preserving all formatting })

-  // Rule for Remarks (normal font, italic supplement) show figure.where(kind: "remark"): set align(start) show figure.where(kind: "remark"): it => block(spacing: 11.5pt, {
+  // Rule for Remarks (normal font, preserves bold) show figure.where(kind: "remark"): set align(start) show figure.where(kind: "remark"): it => block(spacing: 11.5pt, {
-    emph(theorem-supplement(it, style: "italic"))
+    theorem-supplement(it)
     [ ]
-    it.body
-  })
+    it.body // Pass body directly, preserving all formatting })

   // Display the title and authors.